DWTSteuerung/multusd/README.md

 - pip3 install RPi.GPIO umodbus wiringpi mcp3208
 - install MCP4922 which comes with this repository (share/install dir)

-For general setup follow the instructions in:
+For general setup follow the instructions in: share/MakeItRunAfterClone.txt

-share/MakeItRunAfterClone.txt

-For instructions, how to integrate a new process into multusd see:
+For instructions, how to integrate a new process into multusd see: share/SetupOfmultusdChildProcess.txt

-share/SetupOfmultusdChildProcess.txt

-Some general explanation, of the internal functions of multusd
+Some general explanation, of the internal functions of multusd see: share/multusdHandlingAndConfiguration.txt

-share/multusdHandlingAndConfiguration.txt

 Karl Keusgen
 2019 - 2020